to the Site Directory]|

 Image to the left of the 3208s are of the 375 hp variety, note the aftercoolers.

 Remember the power requirements? an older, non electronic 375 hp is wasted in the 25 Bertram.
 If your going to run a 3208 look for a 325 hp version, it's going to burn less fuel and move you along plenty fast enough.
 That's right in the horse power range for a mechanical diesel in these hulls.
 As stated the natural version makes 210, not enough.
-No after-cooler is one less thing to maintain, and from what I have been told the after-cooler on a diesel engine requires some occasional care and cleaning.
+No after-cooler is one less thing to maintain, and from what I have been told the sea water after-coolers on marine diesel engines requires routine care (disassemble & cleaning).

 LAST BUT NOT LEAST...The Detroits

 During our conversations about the diesel engines James Grahm coined an accurate phrase for Detroit diesels, he said; "there's high tech, low tech and then there are Detroit's... which are NO tech"